-Strategic Planning Score: 8 The core executive in New Zealand is organized according to new publicmanagement approaches and methods.
+Strategic Planning Score: 8

+The core executive in New Zealand is organized according to new publicmanagement approaches and methods.
 Most importantly, contracts are negotiated between ministers and chief executives.
 With the large number of government departments and ministers (28), most of whom are responsible for several portfolios, taking a whole-of-government approach to policy development can be complex and time-consuming.
 Recent governments have reacted to concerns about fragmentation by recentralizing the steering capacity of the core executive.
 The most important government departments involved in strategic planning and policy formation are the central agencies of the Department of the Prime Minister and Cabinet (DPMC), the State Services Commission (SSC) and the Treasury.
 All contracts (performance agreements and departmental statements of intent) support a cooperative and whole-ofgovernment policy approach, though evaluation of the performance assessment of chief executives has a strong focus on departmental achievements.
-The National government has sought to achieve substantial efficiency reforms without a major reorganization of public sector departments and ministries.
-This has led to various initiatives, such as greater rationalization and coordination with respect to back-office functions (such as IT, payroll and procurement) with a view to achieving savings which can be shifted to delivering frontline services.
+The National government (2008-17) sought to achieve substantial efficiency reforms without a major reorganization of public sector departments and ministries.
+This led to various initiatives, such as greater rationalization and coordination with respect to back-office functions (such as IT, payroll and procurement) with a view to achieving savings which can be shifted to delivering frontline services.
 Since chief executives are on contract and employ staff, these changes can occur only with their support and cannot be imposed on individual departments.

 Developing strategies to enhance public sector performance management has been progressing for some time.
 Since the government has imposed a cap on the size of the state sector, these measures are aimed at securing greater efficiency, effectiveness and performance across the sector.
-Recent initiatives include the Better Public Services (BPS) program and the Policy Project Frameworks.
-BPS aims to build efficient and effective public services by emphasizing outputs, strengthening leadership, and providing better services and greater value for money.
-In August 2016, the Policy Project Frameworks aims to improve government infrastructure around policy capability, skills and advice.
+Recent initiatives include the Better Public Services (BPS) program and the Policy Project